espressif/esp-iot-solution/examples/lowpower_evb/readme_en.md

 * CHVBA-VBA: battery charging current
 * EXT5V-CH5V: the current at the USB port during the battery charging

-The table below lists the current measurement results for different parts：
+The table below lists the current measurement results for different parts：

 | Part | Condition | Current | Description | Note |
 |------|-----------|---------|-------------|------|